 Most one-year personal loans offer you a flexible repayment period and repayment options that suit your finances.
 You usually have the option to make weekly, biweekly or monthly repayments to fit your budget.

 A 12-month personal loan gives you access to a wide range of loan amounts, some up to $35,000.
 Different lenders offer different loan amounts, but you can generally borrow anywhere from $2,500 to $35,000.
 It is generally advisable not to take out multiple loans in a row, so be sure to apply for the amount you need.

 - Higher loan means more to repay.

 It can be easy to apply for the max loan amount, only to realize that you now need to pay it back over the course of the year and fit those repayments into your budget.
 Be sure that whatever loan you take out, you are able to make the payments within the limits of your income.

-The temptation to borrow more than you need is always there.
-Remember that you will have to pay interest and other additional costs on your loan, so you should only borrow the amount you need and have a clear purpose for what you want to spend it on.
+- Overspending and overborrowing can lead to more debt.
+You’ll have to pay interest and other additional costs on your loan, so you should only borrow the amount you need.

 Are you eligible for a 12 month loan?

 A 12-month personal loan can make life a lot easier when you find yourself in a tight financial spot.
 Please note that you will have to meet the following requirements:

 - You have to be at least 18 years old in most states

 - You must be a United States citizen or permanent resident